writing

 There is No World

-Medium, April 2020
+Medium, online 2020

 There is no world.
 Or, rather, there are infinite worlds.
 I am a world and you are a world and… this place we call home?
 It is a moving, thriving multiverse populated with unique hearts and minds.